fedecarles/lister/PRIVACY.md

 Since the Application does not collect any information, no data is shared with third parties.

-However the can be stored for download on third-party services that may collect information used to identify you.
+However the Application can be stored for download on third-party services that may collect information used to identify you.

 Link to the privacy policy of third-party service providers used by the app